cwhenderson20/aws-mocks/README.md

  		- Default collection name `mockSQS` (not configurable yet)

 ## Limitations
 It should go without saying that mocking AWS services is a very difficult job to get right.
-AWS services have many intracacies and idosynracies that would be difficult to tease out without very extensive testing.
+AWS services have many intricacies and idiosyncracies that would be difficult to tease out without very extensive testing.

 Additionally, it would be impossible to make the mocks work exactly like their AWS counterparts even with a perfect knowledge of their functioning due to the distributed nature of the AWS infrastructure.
 Therefore, these mocks are meant to be basic replacements, not perfect drop-ins.